pokai-huang0828/cstp1206_home_salon_project/README.md

-# Name

-CSTP1206 Home Salon Webapp Project
+# CSTP1206 Home Salon Webapp Project

-# Description
+## Description

     HOME SALON is a service-booking webapp intended to bring personalized styling services to a customer’s doorstep.
 This project is to be completed in 5 iterations.

     The following is a list of features to be included at project completion:

     - [x] Customers can browse business profiles
     - [ ] Customers can book for styling services
     - [x] Customers can search for stylists by category
     - [ ] Customers can review business service
     - [ ] Stylists can edit their business profiles
     - [ ] Stylists can manage service bookings
     - [ ] Both Customers and Stylists can file reports to Web-Admin
     - [ ] Web-Admin can manage all users
     - [ ] Web-Admin can manage filed reports

-# Installation
+## Installation

 * Git clone the Home Salon Webapp Project: